epsilon537/boxlambda/_drafts/dfx.markdown

 *The BoxLambda SoC with RP VS0 (boxlambda_inst/vs0_inst) and RMs vs0_stub and vs0_j1b.*

-In this step I set up *boxlamba_soc_inst/vs0_inst* as an RP and I create two RMs that fit this RP: *vs0_j1b* and *vs0_stub*.
+In this step, *boxlamba_soc_inst/vs0_inst* is set up as an RP, and two RMs fitting this RP are created: *vs0_j1b* and *vs0_stub*.

-*Vs0_j1b* is the j1b core from Phase 1.
+*Vs0_j1b* is the J1B core from Phase 1.

 *Vs0_stub* is an almost-but-not entirely empty module.
 All it does is properly terminate the vs0 module interface signals, so they aren't left dangling.
 Wishbone reads and writes to the module are acknowledged but don't trigger any functionality.

 ![The vs0_stub](../assets/vs0_stub.png)